guopengf/FL-MRCM/README.md

 ```
 An example of preprocessing BraTS dataset can be found at <code> utils/preprocess_datasets_brats.py </code>.

-## Links for downloading the public Datasets:
+## Links for downloading the public datasets:

 1) fastMRI Dataset - <a href="https://fastmri.med.nyu.edu/"> Link </a>
 2) IXI Dataset - <a href="https://brain-development.org/ixi-dataset/"> Link </a>